ku-sldg/plih/_types/3-Typed-Recursion.md

 understand what a basic fixed point structure looks like to solve our problem.

-The rule for the general recursive structure is:
+The inference rule defining the general recursive fixed point structure is:

 $$\frac{}{\eval \ffix \llambda i\; b = \eval [i\mapsto (\ffix (\llambda i\; b))]\; b}$$

-Evaluating `fix` uses substitution to replace the called function with `fix` over the called function.
+Evaluating `fix` uses substitution to replace the recursive function with `fix` over the called function.
 Note that `evalM` appears on both sides of the definition.